Many Iranian expats in California have doubts about nuclear deal

-LOS ANGELES Many members of the Los Angeles-area Iranian community, the largest in the United States, are skeptical about a preliminary nuclear deal between Tehran and world powers, even though a pact could end decades of international isolation for their homeland.
+LOS ANGELES Many members of the Los Angeles-area Iranian community, the largest in the United States, are sceptical about a preliminary nuclear deal between Tehran and Washington, even though a pact could end decades of international isolation for their homeland.

 The prevailing sentiment in part reflects the history of the Southern California's Iranian community, made up of those in the earliest wave of migration after Iran's 1979 revolution.
 Many are still distrustful of the Iranian government.